hyperbrew/bolt-cep/README.md

         └─ index.tsx
 ```

-To add panels, add an item to the panels object in `cep.config.json`, and duplicate the folder structure and adjust as needed.
+To add panels, add an item to the panels object in `cep.config.ts`, and duplicate the folder structure and adjust as needed.

 ---